A Targeted Small Molecule Approach to Essential Tremor

 Head-to-Head Preclinical Study

-Comparing DK-I-56-1 directly against carbamazepine in validated trigeminal pain models.
+Comparing DK-I-56-1 directly against standard-of-care therapies in validated tremor models.

 Demonstrate Differentiation